Creating a first scenario

 Click the green “Save changes” button and your scenario is saved.

-Create a custom task
+Create a custom action

-Let’s first give the custom task a logical name, eg “Clear cache”.
+Let’s first give the custom action a logical name, eg “Clear cache”.
 If this action is specific for an application or project, it might be a good idea to prefix the name with your application or project name.

 In the script field, you can put bash commands.
 If you want to use variables in. your script, you can use the ones on the left.
 If you want to insert the value of a variable, click the copy/paste icon next to the variable you want to insert.
 Eg if you click the copy/paste icon next to the ‘currentRoot’ variable and you paste it in the script field, you’ll see that the script field now contains `{{currentRoot}}`.
 When your action is executed, this is replaced with the value of the variable.